kamil5b/bev-fs/packages/cli/src/base/GUIDE.md

 ## Advanced Patterns

+### Starting Simple and Scaling

+The base edition is intentionally minimal.
+As your project grows, follow these patterns:

-### Clean Architecture with bev-fs
+#### Clean Architecture Layers

-The framework is designed to work seamlessly with clean architecture:

 ```
 HTTP Request